Travel industry under siege as coronavirus contagion grows

 "You will see us continue to be very disciplined with capacity as the situation evolves," Virgin Australia Chief Executive Paul Scurrah told reporters, echoing similar comments by rival Qantas Airways Ltd earlier in the week.

-Virgin and Flight Centre joined a growing list of travel companies where executives are taking pay cuts and offering unpaid leave to staff due to reduced demand and weaker economic conditions.
+Virgin and Flight Centre joined a growing list of travel companies, which includes the big U.S. airlines, that are freezing hiring, halting executive bonuses and offering unpaid leave to staff in an effort to preserve cash.

-The travel agency's shares plunged 17% on Friday after it withdrew its profit guidance.
+The travel agency's shares plunged 17% on Friday after it withdrew its profit guidance and said it would close up to 100 shops in Australia.

+Airline stocks in Asia were also hit, with Singapore Airlines Ltd shares down 8% in early trade as Singapore Changi Airport announced seat capacity for the month of March was down nearly 30% from what was originally scheduled.

 By Jamie Freed and Tracy Rucinski